MCGS Library

 At this time access to the library is by 'Appointment Only' on Thursday from 12:15 pm to 4 pm.

-To use the Mesa County Genealogical Society Library please use the email link to the MCGS Librarian on the MCGS Contact webpage.
+To contact the MCGS Librarian please use the email link to the Librarian on the MCGS Contact webpage.

 Click here for the MCGS Library Catalog

-- Clear your search by clicking the 'x' located on the left side of the screen (i.e. 'Search: all:' 'your search term').
+• Clear your search by clicking the 'x' located on the left side of the screen (i.e. 'Search: your search term' [x]).

 Using the PERSI index